Work with interactive mapping tools from across the Census Bureau.

 Iowa has 825 census tracts, 2,630 block groups, and 216,007 census blocks.

-For the 111th Congress (January 2011- January 2013) Iowa has five congressional districts.
-Beginning with the 113th Congress (January 2013-January 2015), Iowa have four congressional districts as a result of reapportionment based on the 2010 Census.
+For the 111th Congress (January 2011- January 2013) Iowa had five congressional districts.
+For the 113th Congress (January 2013-January 2015), Iowa has four congressional districts as a result of reapportionment based on the 2010 Census.

 Iowa has 364 unified school districts.